 The Friends Grant Program was created in the 2020 County Budget and provides matching funds to Friends groups and other nonprofit organizations to implement capital improvements on Dane County parkland.
-Grants can range from $3,000 - $18,750.
-All grants must be matched with cash.
-The application deadline is August 2, 2021.
+Grants will fund up to 75% of the total project costs and can range from $3,000 - $18,750.
+All grants must be matched 25% with cash.
+The 2022 grant period will open January 4, 2022 and will have an initial review after February 21, 2022.
+After that date, applications will continue to be accepted and will be reviewed as they are received and grants will be awarded on a rolling basis through 2022 as funding allows.

 To apply for a grant, an entity must: